 - The species prefers warmer water and is tolerant of a wide range of water pH and hardness.

-- Commercially raised Platy fish are available in a very wide range of colors and patterns.
+- Commercially raised Platy fish are available in an extensive range of colors and patterns.

 - Platy fish are very peaceful and make great tank mates for all peaceful species.